yasuyuky/transient-emacs/README.md

 - [x] yank text selected from kill-ring history

 # Keybindings

-See keymaps/transient-emacs.cson (for atom) or package.json (for code) for detailed keybindings

 | keybindngs           | VS Code Commands                                   |
 | -------------------- | -------------------------------------------------- |